 The food pyramid has been considered to provide effective diabetes control and blood-glucose management.
-Now food pyramid is considered as an outdated method that is only suitable for healthy individual (non-diabetic) not for diabetes.

 Food Pyramid | Food Triangle

 Healthy food triangle or pyramid depicts what to eat freely and what should be limited.

 The top of the pyramid is of a limited lessor area; similarly, junk food, sweets and, sweet drinks should consume least and occasionally.
 Next significant area contains milk, cheese, eggs, meat, poultry, sausage, and fish; thus, consume minimally.
 Next, the more considerable area has vegetables, fruits, and cereals; thus, consume moderately.
 Finally, the most significant area is the base of the triangle has water; therefore, you can drink as much water as you like.

 - Avoid eating and if you want to eat least that too occasionally – Junk foods, sweets, and sweet drinks.

 - Eat minimally – Milk, cheese, eggs, meat, poultry, and fish.

 - Eat moderately – Vegetables, grains, nuts, and fruits.

 Around 70 percent of the body and the planet's surface are filled by the water.

 Drinking water liberally to hydrate the body.
 Keeping hydrated is crucial for health and well-being.